Comparative analysis of robust entanglement generation in engineered XX spin chains

 This approximation generalizes to longer chains by symmetrically adding dimer pairs around the central site $B$, preserving low-energy trimer-like dynamics.
-However, the effective coupling $\eta$ decreases exponentially with chain length, leading to a corresponding increase in entanglement timescales.
+However, the effective coupling $\eta$ decreases exponentially with the chain length, leading to a corresponding increase in the entanglement timescale.

 Both protocols allow for controlled entanglement generation between distant qubits by exploiting virtual excitation pathways.
-The effective Hamiltonians derived here enable fast, robust entanglement in the presence of weak system-bath interactions and minimal occupation of the intermediate chain.
+The effective Hamiltonians derived here enable fast, robust entanglement in the presence of weak system--bath interactions and minimal occupation of the intermediate chain.